DOCUMENT TSC-2026/B73 · BLOG POST 73 · ECOSYSTEM STRATEGY · REV. 01

 The benchmark trap

 Comparing to the average is comfort, not strategy.
 The 30% annual average exists because most apps never solve retention.
 Matching it is not an achievement, it is the median.
 Benchmark yourself against the under-8% strong apps instead, because that is the bar that produces a business worth owning.
+A business running at average churn is a business that PE buyers and acquirers discount heavily at the table.

 The number